 Rugby Championship 2022: Fixtures, results and team news, plus how to watch on TV

-Argentina are top of the Rugby Championship table after two rounds with a crushing win over Australia in San Juan.
+The Rugby Championship returns this weekend with Argentina sitting pretty at the top of the table thanks to a crushing win over Australia in San Juan in the last round.

-Wallabies coach Dave Rennie did not mince his words when he described the loss as simply "not good enough".
-The home side ran in seven tries for their biggest ever victory over Australia, who have been depleted by injury and player absences for personal reasons.
+This weekend presents an altogether different challenge for Michael Cheika's Pumas, however, as they prepare the first of two back-to-back Tests against the All Blacks in New Zealand.

-"Massive disappointment.
-Not good enough," Rennie said.
-"You could see there were four tries that were kicks in behind us.
-We certainly got dominated in the collision area.
+The struggling Wallabies - whose coach Dave Rennie described as simply "not good enough" after the loss in Argentina - host world champions South Africa in Adelaide, with both teams looking to bounce back from second-round losses.
+The Springboks were beaten comfortably by New Zealand in Johannesburg, a result which has saved the job of All Blacks head coach Ian Foster, until the World Cup in France next year.

 How to watch the matches on TV